alec-kingsley/1181-SDP-Extension/README.md

 ## Getting input from either keyboard or mouse

-Add the following function to SimpleGameEngine
+Add the following function to SimpleGameEngine.
+To use it, run `[row, col, button] = getKeyAndMouseInput(my_scene)`.
+If `row` and `col` are -1, then a key was pressed, otherwise the mouse was clicked.
+If the mouse was clicked, `button` will contain which mouse button was clicked (1, 2, or 3 for left, middle, and right), otherwise `button` will contain the key pressed.

 ```MATLAB
 function [row,col,button] = getKeyAndMouseInput(obj)